Introduction

 2. Digital Divide

-Even though digital communication is embraced and enjoyed everywhere, a gap between those who have technology as well the ability to be connected online exists.
-Closing this gap is necessary to achieve equal opportunities and participation in the digital age.
+Even though people everywhere embrace and enjoy digital communication, a gap still exists between those who have technology and can connect online and those who cannot.
+Closing this gap is necessary to ensure equal opportunities and participation in the digital age.